Archived Log Backup Statistics

 - Total — total amount of data written to the backup repository

-The pane below shows all actions performed during the job run.
+The pane at the bottom shows all actions performed during the job run.
 To filter out actions with the certain status, use the Errors, Warnings and Success buttons.

 Statistics on archived log processing is updated periodically, simultaneously for the VM backup job (parent) and archived log backup job (child job).

 At each start of the Oracle backup job ('parent'), a new .VLB is created to store log backups in the repository:

 - If the Use per-machine backup files option is selected for the repository, then Veeam will create a separate .VLB for each server processed by the job.

 - If this option is cleared, then a single .VLB will be created for all servers processed by the job.